purvathnere/purvathnere/README.md

 - 🔭 I’m currently working on [Project Name] with [Technology/Tool]
 - 🌱 I’m currently learning [Technology/Subject]
-- 👯 I’m looking to collaborate on [Project Type/Name]
-- 🤔 I’m looking for help with [Technology/Subject]

 - 💬 Ask me about [Technology/Subject]
 - 📫 How to reach me: [Your Email]
-- 😄 Pronouns: [Your Pronouns]

 - ⚡ Fun fact: [Interesting Fact About You]